sburnett/bismark-passive-server/README.markdown

 This repository contains infrastructure for processing data collected by routers running [bismark-passive](https://github.com/sburnett/bismark-passive).

-We've collected nearly 7 GB of compressed log files from 14 Bismark routers, and the amount of data and number of routers continues to grow every week.
+We've collected many gigabytes of compressed log files from several BISmark routers, and the amount of data and number of routers continues to grow every week.
 I've written a collection of Python modules that efficiently process the data.
 This system has two important properties:

 1. **Incremental.** Each processor module saves state about the data it's already seen, so providing a computation with additional data doesn't require